The battle of search engine rankings.

 Now we’re talking.

-Your product pages do not only contribute to converting visitors into customers, but they are also a great place to incorporate your keywords in your game.
+Your product pages do not only contribute to converting visitors into customers, but they are also a great place to incorporate your keywords into your game.

 Let’s see some places on a product’s page where your keywords might fit: